-Filipino-American flutist, Norman Menzales, joined the Great Falls Symphony of Montana as Principal Flutist in 2012 and appointed the same position with Colorado’s Fort Collins Symphony in 2013.
+Filipino-American flutist, Norman Menzales, joined the Fort Collins Symphony as Principal Flute in 2013 and was appointed to the same position with Montana’s Great Falls Symphony in 2012 and the Wyoming Symphony Orchestra in 2021.
 Praised for his “…warm, attractive sound” by the Winston-Salem Journal, Menzales has performed with the Buffalo Philharmonic in New York, the Erie Chamber Orchestra in Pennsylvania, the American Academy of Conducting Orchestra at the Aspen Music Festival, and the Western Piedmont Symphony in North Carolina, among others.
 He has appeared at the Aspen, Bowdoin, Colorado College, Eastern and Sarasota Music Festivals and has shared the stage with notable conductors and performers including Marin Alsop, Joshua Bell, Renee Fleming, Alan Gilbert, Dame Evelyn Glennie, Gil Shaham, Leonard Slatkin, and David Zinman.

 An artist dedicated to sharing and spreading his passion for chamber music, Menzales performs as solo flutist of Montana’s premier woodwind quintet, the Chinook Winds.
 The group strives to bring live, classical music to rural communities throughout the United States and stresses the importance of music education in schools.
 The Chinook Winds have toured and performed throughout the Northwest and was invited to perform at the 2015 International Horn Symposium in Los Angeles and the 2015 International Double Reed Society’s Conference in Tokyo, Japan.

-As an enthusiastic educator, Menzales is on the music faculty of the Festival Internacional de Loja in Ecuador and Western Nebraska Community College.
-He also maintains a private studio in Montana and has given masterclasses at the University of Montana, Montana State University, University of North Carolina School of the Arts, University of North Carolina Greensboro, Auburn University and the University of Wyoming.
+As an enthusiastic educator, Menzales is on the music faculty of Western Nebraska Community College and the Festival Internacional de Loja in Ecuador.
+He also maintains a private studio in Montana and has given masterclasses at the University of Montana, Montana State University, University of North Carolina School of the Arts, University of North Carolina Greensboro, Auburn University, Wichita State University and the University of Wyoming.
 Menzales is a founding member and president of the Montana Flute Association, a non-profit organization whose goal is to cultivate, promote, sponsor, and develop the appreciation of the flute and flute music among its members and the general public.

-When not playing the flute, Norman enjoys cooking, binge-watching tv shows, reading and spending as much time as he can with his husband.
+When not playing the flute, Norman enjoys hiking, eating, binge-watching tv shows, reading, drag performances and spending as much time as he can with his husband.